 Read a profile in the New York Times of Denise Vale, the rehearsal director for today’s Martha Graham Dance Company, here.
 The article is accompanied by a video showing dancers at work, "Movement According to Martha Graham," which you can watch here.

-Martha Graham: Dance on Film (DVD).
+Martha Graham: Dance on Film.
 There are at least two versions available of Nathan Kroll and Peter Glushanok’s 1958 film of Appalachian Spring.
-This double-disc set from the Criterion Collection also includes archival footage from one of the earliest performances of Appalachian Spring, additional dances, and documentaries.
+This double-disc set of DVDs from the Criterion Collection also includes archival footage from one of the earliest performances of Appalachian Spring, additional dances, and documentaries.
 Some of these performances also can be found on YouTube.

 Arts Edge, a program of the Education Department of the Kennedy Center, offers an online, interactive introduction to Martha Graham: A Dancer’s Journal: Martha Graham.